 Section C on the claim form identifies the Holder’s Name (the company which reported and remitted the funds), and the Property Type identifies the type of property remitted (wages, utility deposit, dividends, stock, etc.).

-The exact dollar amount is listed only if the property is less than $50.
+The exact dollar amount is listed only if the property is $100 or less.
 Larger dollar amounts are not listed to protect the privacy of individuals for whom we are holding large amounts of money.
 You may contact our call center to obtain the exact amount of money being held in your name.

 - Driver License

 - Employment application or documents from personnel file